-As the BSc (Hons) Biomedical Health course progresses, we place greater emphasis on relating the knowledge you have gained to scientific research.
+As the Biomedical Health (Hons) course progresses, the emphasis will be on relating the knowledge you have gained to scientific research.
 You will gain first-hand experience of laboratory research in the later stages of the course, conducting and reporting on substantial scientific investigations in a group and individually.
 You will also undertake an independent research study into a theme of your choice.

 There is the opportunity to apply – on a competitive basis – to be involved in the scientific research being carried out by our human health team.
 This will give you an ideal preparation for your future career.

 Through the research internships, four of our current students have worked with staff to investigate the role of the Human Papilloma Virus (HPV) in the development of oral-pharyngeal carcinomas (head and neck cancers).
 In partnership with The Swallows, a head and neck cancer support group, they have created an educational film called 'What about me?' to raise awareness of the virus and enlighten people about the implications of not vaccinating boys against HPV.